rss logo

 Client certificates

-• Create 10 clients certificates with one command:
+• Generate 10 clients certificates in a single command:

 root@host:~# for i in $(seq -w 1 10);do /usr/share/easy-rsa/easyrsa build-client-full client"$i" nopass; done